ec-jrc/re3gistry/contribution.md

 > Thank you for your interest in contributing to the Re3gistry project.
 >
-> Please read the information on this page carefully to propagate your changes as soon as possible.
+> **Please read the information on this page carefully to understand the contribution options, and make sure you follow our [Code of Conduct](CODE_OF_CONDUCT.adoc) before you start interacting with the Re3gistry community.**

-**Please read and make sure you follow our [Code of Conduct](CODE_OF_CONDUCT.adoc) before you start interacting with the Re3gistry community.**
+If something does not work the way you expect, please take a look at [previously logged issues](https://github.com/ec-jrc/re3gistry/issues) first.

 Note that we distinguish between two types of changes to the Re3gistry software that are handled differently: